SfC Home > Physical Science > Physics >

 - When happens when you shoot a gun parallel to the ground?

-Gravity acts on objects in a direction that is perpendicular to level ground.
 This means that, if an object is moving parallel to the ground, the force of gravity is only pulling on the object in a downward direction.
 The force is not affected by sideways motion and simply pulls the object down at the same rate as if it was stationary.

 Pull of gravity downward is the same for moving and stationary objects

-Hits ground at same time
+Objects hit ground at same time

-If you would throw an object exactly parallel to the Earth's surface, the sideways motion of the object would have no effect on how gravity acts on it.
+If you would project or throw an object exactly parallel to the Earth's surface, the sideways motion of the object would have no effect on how gravity acts on it.
 In other words, the object would drop at the same rate as an object dropped from the identical height.
 The time it would take either object to hit the ground would be the same.

 Ball thrown sideways falls at the same rate as dropped ball